karthik/ddd/06-publishing-and-repositories.md

 Data used in publications are often shared in the supplementary materials of articles, served on repositories such as the Dryad Digital Repository [@dryad].
 Dryad makes data from scientific publiations discoverable, reusable, and citable.
 It is well funded through grants from the NSF, European Commission. (clocks?)

-To provide more information and context around the data used in research,  journals are now adding "data papers", specifically designed for publishing articles about the data, and sharing it.
+To provide more information and context around the data used in research,  journals are now adding "data papers".
+These are specifically designed for publishing articles about the data, and sharing it.
 This benefits both researchers and readers.
 Researchers receive credit for data they have collected or produced.
 Readers get more context about the data.

 Data papers are similar to research articles, they have titles, authors, affiliations, abstract, and references.
 They generally require an explanation of why the data is useful to others, a direct link to the data, description of the design, materials, and methods.
 Other information on the subject area, data type, format, and related articles are usually required.